sparkerrecipes/sparkerrecipes.github.io/_recipes/maribo-cheese.md

 ### Steps
 0. Pour milk into the pot and slowly heat it to 32°C
-0. In a small amount cold water, mix starter culture.
+0. In a small amount of cold water, mix starter culture.
 Add the mix to the milk and gently stir for half a minute.
 0. Put a lid on the pot and wrap it in a towel to keep it warm.
 Let it rest for 30 minutes.
 0. Mix rennet with a small amount of cold water – add it to the milk and stir thoroughly for half a minute.
 0. Cover the pot with a lid and a towel once again and leave it for 35 minutes.